-(3) After the project proposals have been opened for ranking, the utility must make available for public inspection at the utility's designated place of business a summary of each project proposal and a final ranking of all proposed projects.
+(3) In choosing to remove a project bid during any stage of its evaluation process the utility may not base its decision, solely, on the project’s ability to only meet a portion of the resource need.
+The utility must not discriminate based on ownership structure.
+After the project proposals have been opened for ranking, the utility must make available for public inspection at the utility's designated place of business a summary of each project proposal and a final ranking of all proposed projects.

-(4) The utility The utility may reject any project proposal that does not specify, as part of the price bid, the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid.After the project proposals have been opened for ranking, the utility must make available for public inspection at the utility's designated place of business a summary of each project proposal and a final ranking of all proposed projects.
+(4) The utility and, as applicable, the independent evaluator will each score and produce a ranking of the qualifying bids following the RFP ranking criteria and methodology.
+If, as a result of unexpected content in the bids, the utility deems it necessary to modify the ranking criteria, the utility must notify all bidders of the change, describe the change and provide an opportunity for bidders to subsequently modify submitted bids.
+The utility may reject any project proposal that does not specify, as part of the price bid, the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid.

+(5) After the Within ten days after the close of the bidding period for project proposals, the utility must make available for public inspection on the utility's website a summary of each project proposal and a final ranking of all proposed projects.
+Where use of confidential data prohibits the utility from identifying specifics of a project, a generic but complete description is sufficient.

-(4) The utility may reject any project proposal that does not specify, as part of the price bid, the costs of complying with environmental laws, rules, and regulations in effect at the time of the bid.
+(46) The utility may reject any project proposals that do not comply with the minimum requirements within the RFP orspecify, as part of the bid, do not identify the costs of complying with environmental, public health, or other laws, rules, and regulations in effect at the time of the bid.

 (5) The utility may reject all project proposals if it finds that no proposal adequately serves ratepayers' interests.
 The commission will review, as appropriate, such a finding together with evidence filed in support of any acquisition in the utility's next general rate case or other cost recovery proceeding.

 6) When the utility, the utility's subsidiary or an affiliate submits a bid in response to an RFP, one or more competing bidders may request the commission to appoint an independent third party to assist commission staff in its review of the bid.
-Should the commission grant such a request, the fees charged by the independent third party will be paid by the party or parties requesting the independent review.
+Should the commission grant such a request, the fees charged by the independent third party will be paid by the party or parties requesting the independent review.(7) Within twenty days after executing an agreement for acquisition of a resource the utility must file the executed agreement and related documents with the commission.

+(8) The commission may review any acquisitions resulting from the RFP process in the utility’s relevant general rate case or other cost recovery proceeding.

+(9) The commission will review, as appropriate, a utility’s finding that no proposal adequately serves ratepayers’ interests together with evidence filed in support of any acquisition in the utility's relevant general rate case or other cost recovery proceeding.

 WAC 480-107-045 Pricing and contracting procedures.

-(1) Once project proposals have been ranked in accordance with WAC 480-107-035 Project ranking procedure, the utility must identify the bidders that best meet the selection criteria and that are expected to produce the energy, capacity, and electrical savings as defined by that portion of the resource block to which the project proposal is directed.
+(1) Once project proposals have beenare ranked in accordance with WAC 480-107-035 (Project ranking procedure), the utility must identify the bidders that best meet the selection criteria and that are expected to produce the energy, capacity, and electrical savingsrelevant attributes as defined by that portion of the resource blockneed to which the project proposal is directed.

 (2) The project proposal's price, pricing structure, and terms are subject to negotiation.